Compute

 2. Import a new HA certificate file.

-Apply for or generate a new HA certificate file and import it by referring to Replacing the HA Certificate.
+Apply for or generate a new HA certificate file and import it by referring to Replacing an HA Certificate.
 Manually clear the alarm and check whether this alarm is generated again during periodic check.

 • If yes, go to 8.